leonahess/homelab/lxc/224-unifi/README.md

 ## Maintenance

 You can setup some cronjobs to keep the lxc up to date.
 For that install the cronjob found in the crontab file.
-Unfortunately Grafana doesn't have a general version tag like `8.0` to get all minor version updates to version 8.0, so updates to the service need to be done manually.